 After you understand the workflow for adding and modifying the data stored in MDS, you must learn how to manage that data over time.
 For each model within MDS, a historical record of the data can be stored.
 These data snapshots are called versions.

 Each time you create a version of a model, the data for all the entities within the individual model are versioned at the same time.
 Only the data is stored; any changes to the structure of the model affect all versions and can create unintended consequences.

 Version flags are another important component of versioning in MDS.
 By assigning flags to versions, integration with other systems can be better managed.

 There were no significant changes to versioning in the SQL Server 2012 release.
 Administrators should continue to use versions to manage snapshots of their models over time.

 There is often a natural cadence to many data domains.
 This cadence can help define which entities should be managed in the same model.
-For example, in many organizations, the accounting department manages structural changes on a monthly basis.
+For example, in many organizations, the accounting department manages structural changes monthly.
 As each month ends, everyone in the accounting department goes through standard routines to ensure that the month’s books can be closed properly.
-Any entities related to this process—accounts, divisions, departments, or other internal business entities that are central to this process—should be managed together, versioned in concert with the month-end process.
+Any entities related to this process—accounts, divisions, departments, or other internal business entities that are central to this process—should be managed together, and versioned in concert with the month-end process.

-In another example, an organization may release products on a quarterly basis.
+In another example, an organization may release products quarterly.
 All entities central to the product development process would follow this quarterly versioning scheme.
 Other entities may not require a versioning scheme at all.

-Versions provide a number of benefits to the data management process:
+Versions provide several benefits to the data management process:

 MDS does not version metadata changes.
 Any changes to the model structure affect all open and committed versions.
 If an attribute or entity is deleted, for example, all history for that attribute or entity is lost from all versions forever.
 When you need to maintain historic data, we suggest that you use security permissions to hide attributes or entities instead of deleting them.
 You can also hide attributes by setting the display width to zero or by not adding them to attribute groups.